iFixit/itbrokeand.ifixit.com/_posts/2013-03-03-cimpler-continuous-integration-server.md

 when it receives a [post-receive][hooks] notification from github.
-2. The git-build plugin takes builds off the queue, does some merging, and then runs a shell command that executes our test suite.
+2. The git-build plugin takes builds off the queue, merges in `master` and then runs a shell command that executes our test suite.
-3. We also have the github-commit-status plugin report the build results to github so we get the positive **"Good to merge"** message and a link to the test log on each of our pull requests.
+3. The github-commit-status plugin reports the build results to github so we get the positive **"Good to merge"** message and a link to the test log on each of our pull requests.

 ### Like this :)